Summary Card

 - Week 6: anterior and posterior hillocks form.

-- Week 9: ear becomes recognisable.
+- Week 9: ear becomes recognizable.

 Clinical Features of Microtia